-- b.
-Restricted Recipient Programs.
-The State may require individuals participating in a restricted recipient program administered under 42 CFR 431.54(e) to enroll in MMC.
-Furthermore, MCOs may establish and administer restricted recipient programs, through which they identify individuals that have utilized Medicaid services at a frequency or amount that is not medically necessary, as determined in accordance with utilization guidelines established by the State, and restrict them for a reasonable period of time to obtain Medicaid services from designated providers only.
-The State must adhere to the following terms and conditions in this regard. - i.
-Restricted recipient programs operated by MCOs must adhere to the requirements in 42 CFR 431.54(e)(1) through (3), including the right to a hearing conducted by the State. - ii.
-The State must require MCOs to report to the State whenever they want to place a new person in a restricted recipient program.
-The State must maintain summary statistics on the numbers of individuals placed in restricted recipient programs, and the reasons for those placements, and must provide the information to CMS upon request.
+- a) MMMC Enrollment of Individuals Living with HIV.
+The state is authorized to require individuals living with HIV to receive benefits through MMMC.
+Once the state begins implementing MMMC enrollment in a particular district, individuals living with HIV will have thirty days in which to select a health plan.
+If no selection is made, the individual will be auto-assigned to a MCO.
+Individuals living with HIV who are enrolled in a MCO (voluntarily or by default) may request transfer to an HIV Special Needs Plans (SNP) at any time if one or more HIV SNPs are in operation in the individual's district.
+Further, transfers between HIV SNPs will be permitted at any time. - b) Restricted Recipient Programs.
+The state may require individuals participating in a restricted recipient program administered under 42 CFR 431.54(e) to enroll in MMMC.
+Furthermore, MCOs may establish and administer restricted recipient programs, through which they identify individuals that have utilized Medicaid services at a frequency or amount that is not medically necessary, as determined in accordance with utilization guidelines established by the state, and restrict them for a reasonable period of time to obtain Medicaid services from designated providers only.
+The state must adhere to the following terms and conditions in this regard. - i.
+Restricted recipient programs operated by MCOs must adhere to the requirements in 42 CFR 431.54(e)(1) through (3), including the right to a hearing conducted by the state. - ii.
+The state must require MCOs to report to the state whenever they want to place a new person in a restricted recipient program.
+The state must maintain summary statistics on the numbers of individuals placed in restricted recipient programs, and the reasons for those placements, and must provide the information to CMS upon request. - c) Managed care enrollment of individuals using long-term services and supports for both MMMC and MLTC.
+The state is authorized to require certain individuals using long-term services and supports to enroll in either mainstream managed care or managed long-term care as identified in STC 16.
+In addition, the populations that are exempted from mandatory enrollment, based on the exemption lists in STCs 26 and 27 may also elect to enroll in managed care plans.
+Once these individuals begin to enroll in managed care, the state will be required to provide the following protections for the population: - i.
+Person Centered Service planning The stat, through its contracts with its MCOs and/or PIHPs, will require that all individuals utilizing long-term services and supports will have a person-centered individual service plan maintained at the MCO or Prepaid Inpatient Health Plan(PIHP).
+Person-Centered Planning includes consideration of the current and unique psycho-social and medical needs and history of the enrollee, as well as the person's functional level, and support systems.